 The 1995 launches of both Amazon and eBay, and the proliferation of mobile devices and high-speed internet that followed them triggered a transformation in consumer habits.

 The bursting of the dot-com bubble could only briefly stall the rise of ecommerce.
-High street stores have had to themselves to survive rather than crumble under the threat of their digital-first competitors.
+High-street stores have had to learn how to survive rather than crumble under the threat of their digital-first competitors.

-Technologies such as gamification and interactive content have brought new life and new customers to brick-and-mortar stores by creating digitally-enhanced shopping experiences.
+Gamification and interactive content have brought new life and new customers to brick-and-mortar stores by creating digitally enhanced shopping experiences.

 Novelty quickly becomes normal, and shoppers keep coming back for more.
-According to arecent survey conducted by ecommerce company RichRelevance, 80 percent of UK shoppers would be happy to swap their personal data for a better customer experience.
+According to asurvey conducted by ecommerce company RichRelevance, 80 percent of UK shoppers would be happy to swap their personal data for a better customer experience.

 Payment by fingerprint scanning, voice-enabled product search and order, and interactive changing rooms were among the new shopping technologies that most excited them.